 Inspired Fresh Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to Amazon.com.
 Thank you for supporting Inspired Fresh Life.

-- I love my Le Creuset stoneware dishes for their easy clean up and even baking.
+- I love my Le Creuset casserole dishes.
+They are so easy to clean up and look pretty on the table.

 - This recipe was adapted from Taste of Home’s Best Date Bars.